jeetsukumaran/DendroPy/doc/source/glossary.rst

         strings".
 Supported reading (input) schemas are described :ref:`here
         <Specifying_the_Data_Source_Format>` while supported writing (output)
         schemas are described :ref:`here <Specifying_the_Data_Writing_Format>`.

+    sibling node
+    sister node
+        Two or more :term:`nodes <node>` that share the same :term:`parent node`, i.e., are descended from the same node, are said to be siblings or sisters with respect to each other.

     subtree
         A subtree of a tree T is a tree consisting of a node in T and all of